List of songs recorded by Ariana Grande: Songs

-Grande's former Victorious co-star Leon Thomas III, helped to write and co-produce as part of the duo The Rascals on Grande's debut album Yours Truly, her Christmas EP Christmas Kisses and her latest album Positions.
+Grande's Victorious co-star Leon Thomas, helped to write and co-produce as part of the duo The Rascals on Grande's debut album Yours Truly, her Christmas EP Christmas Kisses and her sixth album Positions.
 The duo collaborated on a cover of "Take Care" for Thomas' debut mixtape Metro Hearts.

 Mariah Carey, whom Grande had cited as her inspiration, and was widely compared to, performed a remix to Carey's Christmas single in 2020, "Oh Santa!".
 In return, Carey later appeared on the remix of Grande's song "Yes, And?" in 2024.

 Singer-songwriter Tayla Parx wrote several songs with Grande, beginning with 2014's My Everything.